 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using fentanyl and each time you get a refill.
 Learn all usage and disposal instructions.
 If you have any questions, ask your doctor or pharmacist.

-Use fentanyl buccal tablets as directed by your doctor.
+Use this medication as directed by your doctor.
 Just before using, open the blister pack unit as directed.
 Do not push the tablet through the foil of the blister pack because this could damage the tablet.
-Place the tablet in your mouth above a rear molar tooth between your upper cheek and gum, and leave it in place until it is dissolved (usually 14 to 25 minutes).
+Place the tablet in your mouth either above a rear molar tooth between your upper cheek and gum or under the tongue.
+Leave the medication in place until it is dissolved (usually 14 to 25 minutes).
 Do not break, bite, chew, suck, or swallow the tablet whole.
 You may feel a gentle bubbling in your mouth while the tablet dissolves.
 Do not eat or drink anything while the tablet dissolves.
 If there is still some tablet left after 30 minutes, swallow it with a glass of water.
-Change sides of the mouth with each dose.
+If you are using the method that involves placing the tablet between your cheek and gum, remember to change sides of the mouth with each dose.

 Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
 Grapefruit can increase the chance of side effects with this medicine.
 Ask your doctor or pharmacist for more details.